E-mail: r.m.schouten@tue.nl

 2024 | AI for Healthcare | Invited guest-lecture at Radboud University Nijmegen | Exceptional Model Mining | |

-2021 | EAISI Eindhoven | Contribution to seminar | Towards a better understanding of exceptional lifestyle behaviour | |
+2021 | EAISI Eindhoven | Invited presentation | Towards a better understanding of exceptional lifestyle behaviour | |

-2019 | Workshop R-Ladies Amsterdam | Invited presentation at seminar | Developed and presented a workshop about analysis of missing values, evaluation and implementation of missing data methods | link |
+2019 | Workshop R-Ladies Amsterdam | Invited presentation | Developed and presented a workshop about analysis of missing values, evaluation and implementation of missing data methods | link |

 2018 | ICT Open | Contribution to 1-day conference | Handling Missing Data in Data Science | link |